 Since floors and baseboards aren’t always level, we relied on this cheap laser level that I picked up a while ago to mark the 40″ line on a few spots along each wall.
 Those marks created a guide for us when holding our 1 x 3″ board in place.

 And since nails are always more secure when they go into studs, we also broke out our stud finder to mark each to-be-nailed spot along the wall.
 Obviously just remember to make your marks low enough that they won’t be covered when you hold up your top rail piece.

-Next up was nailing the rails into place with my new pneumatic (i.e. air compressor powered) brad nail gun.
+Next up was nailing the rails into place with my new pneumatic (i.e. air compressor powered) brad nail gun (the one photographed has been discontinued, but we switched to using this air-less nail gun anyways).
 This was my first time ever using one and it intimidated me the first few times, but now I’m in love with it (not as much as Sherry, who says she wants to marry it).
 I’ll write a separate post about it later, but let’s just say it was the saving grace of this project.
 It probably would’ve taken us three or four times as long to complete the construction portion of this project without it.
 We bought a pretty basic, but well-reviewed Craftsman model (here’s an affiliate link to it for ya).